 The Doors played the first of four nights at New York’s Felt Forum tonight in 1970.
 The shows, along with most of the others on the East Coast leg of the tour, were recorded and painstakingly edited into their first live album, Absolutely Live.

 Bass player and actor Dino Martin, son of the crooner Dean Martin, was arrested today in 1974 attempting to sell two fully-automatic AK-47 assault rifles to an undercover federal agent.

 “A little bit rock and roll” Mormon pop star Donny Osmond lost a charity boxing match in Chicago today in 1994 to Partridge Family actor and bass-mimer Danny Bonaduce, who won 2-1.
 Sadly, no footage of that bout is available on the interwebs, so you’ll have to watch him fight Greg Brady.

 An acetate of a long-missing recording of a blues song called Too Many Cooks went up for auction in L0ndon today in 2003, remarkable in that it was a collaboration between Mick Jagger and John Lennon.
 It had never been released because the two had been signed to different record labels.

 Rock and Roll Birthdays

-The Bangles and Ming Tea (the fake band in Austin Powers) guitarist and actress Susanna Hoffs is 53.
+The Bangles and Ming Tea…the fake band in the Austin Powers films (she’s married to the director of all three of them)…guitarist and actress Susanna Hoffs is 58.